-World Hearing Day is always a big occasion for Nuheara.
-As a pioneering company in the hearables space, we’ve seen first hand the immense impact that hearing health challenges can have on peoples’ lives.
+World hearing Day is always important for Nuheara.
+As a pioneer in the hearables space, we’re keenly aware of the immense impact that hearing health challenges can have on individuals’ lives.

-As such, we’re always 100% supportive of anything that helps people become more aware of the impact and importance of the hearing health issues facing the world today.
-The unfortunate truth is that they’re much more serious and widespread than most people might think.
+That’s why we’re always really supportive of any initiatives that help people become more aware of the impact and importance of the hearing health issues currently facing the world.
+The uncomfortable truth is that they’re fare more serious and widespread than most people think.

-The WHO theme for World Hearing Day on the 3rd of March, 2022 is “To hear for life, listen with care!” and will focus on the importance of safe listening as a means of maintaining good hearing across the course of a person’s life.
-The key messages for this year include:
+“To hear for life, listen with care!”, is WHO’s theme for World Hearing Day on the 3rd of March this year and will focus on the importance of safe listening as a means of maintaining good hearing across the course of a person’s life.
+The key messages of this campaign include:

 - ‘Safe listening’ can mitigate the risk of hearing loss associated with recreational sound exposure.

 - It is possible to have good hearing across the life course of your whole life with good ear and hearing care.